Brady-MacDonald/dotfiles/README.md

 ## Neovim

-Check out the nvim-config repo got the Neovim setup: [nvim-config](https://github.com/Brady-MacDonald/nvim-config.git)

-No, I do not want to add it as a submodule...
+Check out the nvim-config repo... got a nice Neovim setup: [nvim-config](https://github.com/Brady-MacDonald/nvim-config.git) No, I do not want to add it as a submodule.